SAP Business One in the Cloud: Exclusive Interview with Cloud Provider Ancar-B

 Where the data will be stored is also important.
 We ensure that our data is stored within the UK and not in foreign countries to ensure avoidance of any data sovereignty issues or falling foul of any overseas legal regulations.

 Thirdly, I would say whether the provider can work on a commercial level without blinding you with the technical side of things.
-Business owners are generally interested in business benefits; is the cloud going to work better for them, will it work quickly enough and be available are the types of things they want to know.
+Business owners are generally interested in business benefits; is SAP Business One in the cloud going to work better for them, will it work quickly enough and be available are the types of things they want to know.
 We take care of the technical side of things without drowning our customers in jargon that they don’t need to know about, by finding out what will work best for them and letting them know just that.

 Q: Is the cloud suitable for all SME companies?